 We will update this page with changes to services as they arise, and will continue to share information that may be of use to you, on our social media and digital channels.

 - Check your bin collection dates

-We have made changes to bin collections - check your collection dates here
+Bin collections are now back to normal - check your collection dates here

 - Contacting the council

 All our offices are currently closed to the public - find out how to contact us here

 Find out about changes to registrations of births and deaths, funeral arrangements, and booking of weddings and civil partnerships

 - Travel and transport